JakeHRobinson/Events-Platform/README.md

 ### Features

-- User accounts through Google Authentication
+- User accounts through Google Authentication or Email signup
 - Viewing and booking events
-- Adding events to a users Google Calendar
+- Adding events to a users Google Calendar if a user has signed in through Google
 - Creating, editing and deleting events on the Admin side

 ### Access